janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 # CATS - Raspbery Pi Twitter Mining Server
 CATS (Continuous rAspberry pi Tweets collection Server) can be used to turn a Raspberry Pi into a Twitter mining server.
 Using a server allows for tweets to be continuously collected throughout the day, rather than at one specific time period.
-CATS is therefore ideal for any project looking to observe patterns on Twitter for a span of time.
+CATS is therefore ideal for any project looking to observe patterns on Twitter for a long duration.
 This project is fully open-source under the MIT License.

 ## Table of Contents ##
 <!--ts-->